 It shall be the policy of the District to make it possible for teachers who are at least fifty-five (55) years of age, are currently employed by the District and have been so for at least the last ten (10) years (calculated on a full-time equivalency basis), to elect to retire.
-A declaration of retirement shall be filed with the District Business Office on or before February 28 of their final teaching year.
-For purposes of retirement, the teacher's age shall be determined as of September 1 of the first school year in which the retirement is to be effective.
+A written declaration of retirement to be effective at the end of the first semester of the current school year shall be filed with the District Administrator on or before October 31 of their final teaching year.
+A written declaration of retirement to be effective at the end of the current school year shall be filed with the District Business Office Administrator on or before February 28 of their final teaching year.
+For purposes of retirement to be effective at the end of the current school year, the teacher's age shall be determined as of September 1 of the first school year in which the retirement is to be effective (i.e., the teacher may turn 55 over the summer after their final year of teaching).
+No other retirement dates shall be allowed.